Sinner Wins Shanghai Masters To Deny Djokovic 100th Career Title - UrduPoint

 All that remained was for the Italian to hold his nerve, hitting an ace to finish the match and claim the title.

-Sinner's triumph caps off a formidable year, in which he has won two Grand Slams and retained the top spot in the rankings since June.
+Sinner's victory is the latest triumph in a formidable season, in which he has won two Grand Slams and retained the top spot in the rankings since June.

 But it is also a year that has seen him embroiled in controversy after he twice tested positive for a banned steroid in March.

-But last month the World Anti-Doping Agency (WADA) said it would appeal the decision to clear him of wrongdoing and was seeking a ban of up to two years.
+However, the World Anti-Doping Agency said last month it would appeal against the decision to clear him of wrongdoing and was seeking a ban of up to two years.

 That news came as Sinner was contesting the China Open, where he lost in the final to Spain's Carlos Alcaraz, who was also watching from the stands on Sunday.